Open Bible Data Home About News OET Key

 and=he cud not chew

-This expression the word itself to emphasize that pig does not chew the cud.
+This expression uses the word itself to emphasize that the pig does not chew the cud.
 Use a way that is natural in your language to indicate this significance.
-Alternate translation: “but it itself never chews cud”
+Alternate translation: “but the pig itself does not chew the cud”